 As the searches themselves transform, so must the search marketing strategies.

 Voice search is on the rise, but e-commerce has been slow to keep up.
-Paid advertising opportunities have yet to appear for retailers looking to attract customers on these devices.
-This coincides with Netelixir’s 2018 Search Without Screens research report, which found that while consumers enjoyed the hands-free convenience of voice search devices, they were less sure about encountering ads or branded content on their Amazon Echo or Google Home.
+Netelixir’s 2018 Search Without Screens research report found that while consumers enjoyed the hands-free convenience of voice search devices, encountering ads or branded content on their home assistant still produced some resistance.

 But a lot can change in a year.
 According to the latest edition of NPR and Edison Research’s “Smart Audio Report” more than 60 million Americans aged 18+ owned at least one smart speaker by the end of 2019.
 Initial privacy concerns seem to have been cast aside.